cferdinandi/houdini/README.md

 The `_config.scss` and `_mixins.scss` files are the same ones used in [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_houdini.css` file right into Kraken without making any updates.
 Or, adjust the variables to suit your own project.

-Houdini also requires [Buoy](http://cferdinandi.github.io/buoy/), a vanilla JS micro-library that contains simple helper functions used by Houdini.
+Houdini also requires [Buoy](http://cferdinandi.github.io/buoy/), a simple `classList` polyfill that makes working with classes in vanilla JS a little bit easier.

 ### 2. Add the markup to your HTML.